 Capetonians love to shop, and expats will find that shopping malls are ubiquitous in the city.

 Location often influences the kinds of stores that feature in each mall.
 For example, the V&A Waterfront and Cape Quarter are situated in prime tourist territory, so expats should expect to find luxury items with prices to match.
 On the other hand, Canal Walk offers more practical stores that align with local needs and budgets.

 Shopping malls in Cape Town

 Located in the Southern Suburbs, the upmarket Cavendish shopping centre is packed with a huge range of shops from supermarkets to boutiques, bookshops and home décor shops.
 There are also plenty of restaurants and coffee shops as well as a cinema.

 Canal Walk is situated in the Northern Suburbs, just off the N1 highway.
 Canal Walk has hundreds of shops, including international brands, clothing shops, supermarkets, restaurants, fast food outlets, toy shops and a cinema.
 The shopping here might be slightly less upmarket than Cavendish or the Waterfront, but the choice at Cape Town's biggest shopping centre is vast.

 With over 80 stores, Constantia Village is an ambient, opulent shopping experience set in the heart of the vineyard-peppered, old-world charm of Constantia.
 Here, expats will find a number of great eateries, jewellery stores and fashion boutiques as well as a large supermarket.

-This petite shopping centre packs a punch, full of unique designer brands, upmarket artisans, fabulous florists and fantastic restaurants.
+This petite shopping centre packs a punch, full of unique designer brands, upmarket artisans, fabulous florists and incredible restaurants.

 Markets in Cape Town

 Markets have become a mainstay for local fun in Cape Town.
 Expats won't find bustling souks or monstrous bazaars in the Mother City, but manageable niche markets have sprung up to offer everything from fresh produce and gourmet eats to collectable antiques and fantastic flea market finds.
 There are scores of weekly markets of all types dotted throughout the city.

 The Bay Harbour Market